olejorga/prototype/README.md

 ### Advanced
 To get the prototype set up, follow the instructions below

-1: Clone and cd into the repository
+1: Clone and cd into the repository (if you don't have it already)

 ```bash
   git clone https://github.com/olejorga/prototype.git